george-DLJ/CppND-Capstone-Pong/README.md

-# CPPND: Capstone Hello World Repo
+# CPPND: Capstone Pong-clone Repo (Option 2)

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is a repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) Course.

-The Capstone Project gives you a chance to integrate what you've learned throughout this program.
-This project will become an important part of your portfolio to share with current and future colleagues and employers.

-In this project, you can build your own C++ application starting with this repo, following the principles you have learned throughout this Nanodegree Program.
-This project will demonstrate that you can independently create applications using a wide range of C++ features.
+In this Capstone Project I try to integrate what I've learned choosing option 2: cloning a classic game.
+I choose the classic Pong game.

+[TODO: add Gif]

+[TODO: Expand description]
+NOTE: this is just a coding exercise.
+This game won't be further develovped.

+## How to play
+[TODO]

 ## Dependencies for Running Locally
 * cmake >= 3.7